vingg21/CryptCore-1/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build AEZORA Core in Unix.
+Some notes on how to build CRYPTCORE Core in Unix.

 Note
 ---------------------
-Always use absolute paths to configure and compile AEZORA Core and the dependencies, For example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile CRYPTCORE Core and the dependencies, For example, when specifying the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX